launchdarkly/hello-openfeature-python-server/README.md

 ## Build instructions

 1. Install the project dependencies by running `poetry install`
-2. Set the environment variable `LAUNCHDARKLY_SERVER_KEY` to your LaunchDarkly SDK key.
+2. Set the environment variable `LAUNCHDARKLY_SDK_KEY` to your LaunchDarkly SDK key.
 3. Set the environment variable `LAUNCHDARKLY_FLAG_KEY` to the LaunchDarkly boolean flag key you wish to evaluate.
 4. Run `poetry run python main.py`.